pingcap/docs/ticdc/manage-ticdc.md

 In this command:

-- `tmp-dir`: Specify the temporary directory for downloading TiCDC incremental data backup files.
+- `tmp-dir`: Specifies the temporary directory for downloading TiCDC incremental data backup files.
-- `storage`: Specify the address for storing the TiCDC incremental data backup files, either an Amazon S3 storage or an NFS directory.
+- `storage`: Specifies the address for storing the TiCDC incremental data backup files, either an Amazon S3 storage or an NFS directory.
-- `sink-uri`: Specify the secondary cluster address to restore the data to.
+- `sink-uri`: Specifies the secondary cluster address to restore the data to.
 Scheme can only be `mysql`.